jaisharma10/RRT_Algorithm_Variants/README.md

 ## Python Scripts

-The repository contains 8 python files.
+The repository contains a folder called PythonScript.
+It contains 8 python files, mentioned below.
+The script does not ask for user input.
+The start node and end node can be updated inside the Main function, at the bottom of each script.

 #### *RRT and RRT Connect*
 - RRT
 - RRT-Connect Map 1
 - RRT-Connect Map 2

 #### *Biased RRT Connect*
 - RRT-Connect Biased